You are currently viewing Understanding the Cashflow Quadrant: A Pathway to Financial Freedom

 Investor (I)

 Investors generate income by putting their money to work.
 They invest in assets such as stocks, bonds, real estate, and businesses.
-Their income is derived from the returns on their investments, providing the potential for substantial passive income and financial freedom.
+Their investments generate returns that provide the potential for substantial passive income and financial freedom.

 Income Source: Investment returns (dividends, interest, capital gains)